lbl-srg/obc/specification/source/verification.rst

 or verifying correct implementation in a Building Automation System that allows overwriting control input time series.

-As part of the OBC project, we have also developed a `verification tool <https://github.com/lbl-srg/obc/tree/master/software/verification>`_ for verifying the control sequences implemented in a controller using CDL.
+We have also developed a `verification tool <https://github.com/lbl-srg/obc/tree/master/software/verification>`_ for verifying the control sequences implemented in a controller using CDL.

 For this scenario, we are given the following data:

 i.
-A list of CDL models, and for each model, the instance name of one control sequence
-     to be tested.
+A list of CDL models to be tested.

 ii.
 Relative and absolute tolerances, either for all output variables, or optionally for
      individual output variables of the sequence.